- 04.19.14 from 09:00 AM to 04:45 PM

 Over the years, the medical imaging field has experienced tremendous growth.
 Once simply known as the “X-ray” Department, medical imaging now encompasses numerous technological breakthroughs that serve as an alternative to surgical exploration and helps physicians to gain a clearer perspective of what happens inside the human body.

-Whether you need a routine mammogram or an emergency x-ray, Garden Park’s caring team of healthcare professionals along with our digitally-advanced equipment is available to provide you the best diagnostic and treatment services.
+Whether you need a routine mammogram or an emergency x-ray, Garden Park Medical Center’s caring team of healthcare professionals along with our digitally-advanced equipment is available to provide you the best diagnostic and treatment services.

 We offer a full range of imaging services that will help your physician quickly and accurately gain a clear picture of your medical needs.
 In addition, all of our images are electronically saved in a PAC system which provides clearer images for physicians and allows them to easily transmit images to other specialists if needed.